symbuzzer/adaway-kernelsu-helper/README.md

 - [Changelog](https://github.com/symbuzzer/adaway-kernelsu-helper/blob/main/CHANGELOG.md)

 ## How to use:
 - Install AdAway and give it root permission from KernelSU.
-Wait error mesagge and force close AdAway.
+Wait error message and force close AdAway.
 - Restart AdAway and add and/or update host sources.
 Don't try to enable AdAway and ignore all error mesagges.
 - Download and install [AdAway KernelSU Helper](https://github.com/symbuzzer/adaway-kernelsu-helper/releases/latest/download/adaway-kernelsu-helper.zip) from KernelSU modules section.
 Press reboot when installation finishes.
 - When device boots, unlock phone within before 40 seconds.
 And wait 40 seconds minimal.
 After that reboot again to use hosts file successfully.
 (Need twice reboot for now)